CVUUS Library Catalog

 Library Locations and Policies

-Our church library has three locations.
-Children’s library materials are currently in Fenn House chapel.
-Our adult library collection is in the sanctuary meeting room, continued in the blue room on the ground floor.
+CVUUS library has three locations.
+The blue room, adjacent to Ann Ross Fellowship Hall downstairs, houses most of our adult collection and some children’s books.
+The sanctuary meeting room upstairs is reserved for duplicate copies of books.
+Most or our children’s and young adult books are in Fenn House chapel.
 All collections feature materials on a wide range of UU-relevant topics, including books published by the UUA’s own Skinner House and Beacon Press, and books by UU authors.

 Our library materials selection policy is here.
 Library resources are available for all CVUUS members, friends, and staff to use.
 Books may be checked out for three weeks and may be renewed if not on hold for another person.
 Although there are no overdue fines, lost or severely damaged materials must be paid for at replacement cost.